igorski/efflux-tracker/README.md

 ### Efflux song model and Vuex

 In Vuex, the song is stored inside its own Vuex store module _"song-module.js"_.
-The editors bind directly to this reactive model, but for audio playback, an additional Object structure (e.g. _AudioEvent.seq_) is used.
+The editors bind directly to this reactive model, but for audio playback, an additional Object structure (e.g. `EffluxAudioEvent.seq`) is used.
 This separates the _data_ aspect (maintained by the Vuex store mutations) from the _audio rendering_.

 The history module provides custom methods for saving and restoring individual actions for specific sections of a song.
 While Vuex makes it easy to simply save an entire song upon each mutation, this will consume a lot (!) of memory fast.
 Which brings us to: